-- General medical history, oncology history and physical examination including vital signs (heart rate, blood pressure, respirations, temperature, weight and height) - List of medications you are taking (including prescription and over-the-counter vitamins and alternative medications) - You will be asked about any disease-related symptoms you are experiencing - You will be asked to complete a questionnaire to assess pain and medication use - An ECG (electrocardiogram) to assess your heart rhythm - Assessment of your cancer by a scan (CT scan or MRI scan) of your chest, abdomen and pelvis and if needed other areas - A bone scan will be performed to evaluate the spread of cancer to your bones - You will be asked to provide a urine sample for routine safety urine tests and for research into your disease (small urine sample and 24 hour urine collection) - You will be asked to provide a blood sample (approximately 93mls or 19 teaspoons in total), for measurement of your full blood count, kidney function, blood salts (biochemistry), PSA, cholesterol and other lipids, testosterone, random glucose and for research in to your disease. - You will be asked to provide a swab of the inside of your cheek (buccal swab) for research into your disease - You will be asked to spit into a small container several times to collect saliva for research into your disease - A fresh tumour biopsy will be performed (this is a mandatory) - You may be asked if you wish to have a special MRI examination called diffusion weighted MRI (DW-MRI) to look at your tumour in more detail.
-Your doctors will go through with you what is involved.
+- General medical history, oncology history and physical examination including vital signs (heart rate, blood pressure, respirations, temperature, weight and height) - List of medications you are taking (including prescription and over-the-counter vitamins and alternative medications) - You will be asked about any disease-related symptoms you are experiencing. - You will be asked to complete a questionnaire to assess pain and medication use - An ECG (electrocardiogram) to assess your heart rhythm - Assessment of your cancer by a CT (or MRI) scan of your chest, abdomen and pelvis and if needed other areas - A bone scan to evaluate the spread of cancer to your bones. - You will be asked to provide a urine sample for routine safety urine tests and for research (small urine sample and 24 hour collection) - You will be asked to provide a blood sample approximately 93mls or 19 teaspoons in total), for measurement of your full blood count, kidney function, blood salts (biochemistry), PSA, cholesterol and other lipids, testosterone, random glucose and for research into your disease. - You will be asked to provide a swab of the inside of your cheek (buccal swab) for research into your disease - You will be asked to spit into a small container several times to collect saliva for research into your disease - A fresh tumour biopsy will be performed (this is a mandatory). - You may be asked if you wish to have an additional imaging test, a special MRI examination called diffusion weighted MRI (DW-MRI), to look at your tumour in better detail.
+Your doctors will go through with you what is involved and potential side effects.
 This is optional and patients who wish to have DW-MRI will be required to sign a separate consent form